Dependence model assessment and selection with DecoupleNets: Model assessment and selection based on simulated data

-We clearly see from Figure~\ref{fig:num:NC} that none of the exchangeable or nested candidate models are adequate.
-Both observations align with intuition.
-Moreover, from the rankings of the two nested models, we see that the deviation in $\tau_0$ is more important than deviations in both $\tau_1$ or $\tau_2$.
-This is due to the fact that there exist more pairwise marginal copula with Kendall's tau $\tau_0$ than those with Kendall's tau $\tau_1$ and Kendall's tau $\tau_2$ combined.

 In the third and final setting, we consider an unstructured $t$ copula with $\nu=4$ degrees of freedom and random correlation matrix as true copula, in $d=3$, $d=5$ and $d=10$ dimensions.
 As benchmark we include a fitted (unstructured) $t$ copula $\hat{C}^t_{\text{un}}$.
-As candidate copulas we include a fitted vine copula $\hat{C}^{\text{V}}$ (fitted with \code{RvineStructureSelect()} from the \R\ package \code{VineCopula} with tree structure selected using Dissman's algorithm in \cite{dissmann2013} and AIC to select the pair-copula families), a fitted (unstructured) normal copula $\hat{C}^{\text{N}}_{\text{un}}$, a fitted exchangeable normal copula $\hat{C}^{\text{N}}_{\text{ex}}$ and a fitted Frank copula $\hat{C}^{\text{F}}$.
-The left-hand side of Figure~\ref{fig:num:tun} shows the box plots of the CvM scores according to Algorithm~\ref{algo:num:assess} for $d=3$ (top), $d=5$ (middle) and $d=10$ (bottom).
+As candidate copulas we include a fitted vine copula $\hat{C}^{\text{V}}$ (fitted with \code{RvineStructureSelect()} from the \R\ package \code{VineCopula} with tree structure selected using Dissman's algorithm in \cite{dissmann2013} and AIC to select the pair-copula families), a fitted unstructured normal copula $\hat{C}^{\text{N}}_{\text{un}}$, a fitted exchangeable normal copula $\hat{C}^{\text{N}}_{\text{ex}}$ and a fitted Frank copula $\hat{C}^{\text{F}}$.
+The left-hand column of Figure~\ref{fig:num:tun} shows the box plots of the CvM scores according to Algorithm~\ref{algo:num:assess} for $d=3$ (top), $d=5$ (middle) and $d=10$ (bottom).

-The right-hand side includes similar plots but obtained from applying the Rosenblatt transform $R^{C^t_{4,\text{un}}}_{d}$ instead of a DecoupleNet $D^{C^{t}_{4,\text{un}}}_{d,2}$.
-We observe here that the rankings produced from these different transforms are fairly comparable as well.
-We do, however, notice a large variance for the $D^{C^{t}_{4,\text{un}}}_{d,2}$-transformed samples.
-This does not come as a surprise due to the retraining of the DecoupleNet $B$ times, a price one has to pay for the gain in flexibility.
+The center column includes similar plots but obtained from applying the Rosenblatt transform $R^{C^t_{4,\text{un}}}_{d}$ instead of a DecoupleNet $D^{C^{t}_{4,\text{un}}}_{d,2}$.
+And the right column contains the box plots based on the sliced Wasserstein score.
+We observe here that the rankings produced from these different scores are fairly comparable as well.
+In particular, the sliced Wasserstein score (again, not involving a transformation to uniformity first) does not do a better job at distinguishing $\hat{C}^{\text{V}}$ from $\hat{C}^t_{\text{un}}$; note that the slightly larger variance for the $D^{C^{t}_{4,\text{un}}}_{d,2}$-transformed samples does not come as a surprise due to the retraining of the DecoupleNet $B$ times, a price one has to pay for the gain in flexibility.